Ritesh-Sivanathan/easy_gcc/README.md

 TODO: write tests

 ## About
-A small program I made to easily compile and run your C programs with GCC. <br>
+A small program I made to easily compile and run your C programs with GCC. <br><br>
 Currently, you can compile and execute your C programs in a bash terminal with one command.
 There are options for flags such as --sudo, which lets you run the command with elevated priviledges.
 You can include arguments when executing a function if the program you are running requires arguments to be passed to it.

 ## Usage